Professor Tara Stubbs

-Formerly a lecturer in English Literature at St. Peter’s College, Oxford, Dr. Tara Stubbs works on modernist poetry and fiction, with particular interests in Irish and American literature and life writing.
-The author of a recent monograph, American literature and Irish culture, 1910-1955: the politics of enchantment (MUP: 2013), Dr. Stubbs has recently begun a new project on the idea of the sonnet within twentieth and twenty-first century Irish writing.
+Professor Stubbs came to OUDCE from St. Peter’s College, Oxford.
+She works on modernist poetry and fiction, with particular interests in Irish and American literature.
+The author of American Literature and Irish Culture, 1910-1955: the politics of enchantment (MUP: 2013), which was re-issued in paperback in 2017, Dr. Stubbs has recently completed her second monograph, The Modern Irish Sonnet: Revision and Rebellion (Palgrave Macmillan, 2020), on the idea of the sonnet within twentieth and twenty-first century Irish writing.

-American literature and Irish culture, 1910-1955 discusses how modernist American writers (including Fitzgerald, Moore, O’Neill, Steinbeck and Stevens) engaged with Irish culture, and underlines the importance of Ireland as a locus of inspiration for American modernism.
-Associated projects include an ongoing, collaborative project on ‘The idea of influence in American literature’, which began with a conference at Oxford (March 2010); this led to a ‘special issue’ of Comparative American Studies (June 2011).
+American Literature and Irish Culture, 1910-1955 discusses how modernist American writers (including Fitzgerald, Moore, O’Neill, Steinbeck and Stevens) engaged with Irish culture, and underlines the importance of Ireland as a locus of inspiration for American modernism.
+An associated project took the form of ‘The idea of influence in American literature’, beginning with a conference at Oxford (March 2010), and leading to a ‘special issue’ of Comparative American Studies (June 2011).

-Dr. Stubbs continues to write on Moore in particular, and has recently completed an article on Moore and England for a special issue of Modernist Cultures (March 2016), ed.
+Dr. Stubbs continues to write on Moore in particular, and in 2016 published an article on Moore and England for a special issue of Modernist Cultures (March 2016), ed.
 David Barnes, on 'New Transatlanticisms'.
-A forthcoming book chapter discusses Moore's preoccupation with 'lyrical lexicons', to be published in an edited collection on Poetry and the Dictionary, ed.
-Andrew Blades and Piers Pennington (2017).
+Another recent book chapter discusses Moore's preoccupation with dictionaries and definitions, published in Poetry and the Dictionary, ed.
+Andrew Blades and Piers Pennington (Liverpool UP, 2020).

 Irish and American literature and culture

-For the English Faculty, Dr Stubbs has recently supervised DPhil projects on the Irish avant-garde and on William Trevor.
-She also set up, and co-convenes, the 'Transatlantic Literature in Context' seminar at the Faculty (2012-).
+For the English Faculty, Dr Stubbs has recently supervised DPhil projects on the Irish avant-garde, Irish-American fiction, and on William Trevor.

 ‘Its native surroundings: Marianne Moore, England and the idea of the “characteristic American”’, Modernist Cultures special issue on ‘New Transatlanticisms’, ed.
 David Barnes, 11.1 (March 2016): 48–64.